Bloomington High School North

-Bloomington High School North (often referred to as BHSN or simply North) opened in the fall of 1972, is a comprehensive four-year public high school located in the northern part of Bloomington, Indiana, United States.
+Bloomington High School North (often referred to as BHSN or simply North) opened in the fall of 1972.
+It is a comprehensive, four-year, public high school located in the northern part of Bloomington, Indiana, United States.
 It is part of the Monroe County Community School Corporation.
 The school is accredited by the Indiana State Department of Public Instruction and the North Central Association of Colleges and Schools.

 Athletics

 The Cougars compete in the Conference Indiana, with their main rival being the cross-town Bloomington High School South Panthers.
-They have won four IHSAA championships.
+They have won five IHSAA championships.